microsoft/LightGBM/docs/FAQ.md

 ---

+- **Question 6**: Bagging is not reproducible when changing the number of threads.

+- **Solution 6**: As LightGBM bagging is running multithreaded, its output is dependent on the number of threads used.
+There is [no workaround currently](https://github.com/Microsoft/LightGBM/issues/632).

+---

 ### R-package

 - **Question 1**: I used `setinfo`, tried to print my `lgb.Dataset`, and now the R console froze!